 Logos are one of the most visual ways we communicate our corporate identity.
 It is a symbol of the school, and when employed incorrectly, it reflects badly on the school.
 Therefore, PUC is very protective of where and how it is used.

-Permission to use the college logo must be granted by the office of public relations.
+Permission to use the college logo must be granted by the office of Marketing & Communication.
 Upon receiving approval, the artwork will be sent to the user with instructions for use.
 Logos should not be lifted off the website or an electronic document, or scanned from a printed document.
 Receiving an electronic document with the logo, such as electronic letterhead or e-mail stationery, does not grant approval for use of the logo artwork in other projects or documents.

-As the logo can be interpreted as an official endorsement of a project, event, or information, only official college projects—approved and produced by the office of public relations—are granted permission to use the logo.
+As the logo can be interpreted as an official endorsement of a project, event, or information, only official college projects—approved and produced by the office of Marketing & Communication—are granted permission to use the logo.
 There are some exceptions, reviewed on a case-by-case basis.

 Some exceptions for application of the logo include the following: